 - Investigating Fossils: Tracks of the Past: Students get to handle real fossils from the Museum’s collection while learning about plants and animals from long ago.
 Using plaster of Paris, students will make a “fossil” to take home.
 Grades K-4

 - StarLab: The StarLab portable planetarium program brings the night sky to life using a carefully designed program for elementary and middle school students.
 For younger elementary students, special focus is made on understanding how the Earth’s movement affects day and night.
 Middle elementary students begin to explore how the Earth’s orbit affects seasonal variations in visible constellations.
 For upper elementary and middle school students we might explore more advanced topics such as moon phases or the location of planets, depending on teacher expectations.
 Inside the dome, the program focuses on the current night sky with emphasis on learning how to locate key stars, constellations, visible planets and the moon.
-Grades 1-9 (StarLab is sponsored this year by the Roesch Family.)
+StarLab fits in gyms, cafeterias, or any other large room with an 11-foot ceiling.
+Grades k-9 (StarLab is sponsored this year by the Roesch Family.)

 - Clouds and Condensation: Students will experiment with moisture and temperature to create miniature atmospheric models in this workshop developed with support from NASA.
 We’ll create clouds and frost and discuss the interactions that produce familiar weather phenomena.
 Grades 2-5